Fordham-EDM-Lab/CSAT/README.md

 ## Requirements

 - Python 3.10 or later
-- Dependencies are automatically installed when you run `pip install .`.
+- Dependencies are automatically installed when you run `python3 -m pip install seq-tool`.

 ## Data Requirements